General Value Function Networks: Experiments in Forecasting

 \paragraph{Algorithm Details}

-The RNN consists of a GRU\footnote{We use the standard implementation found in Flux \citep{innes2018}.} layer to produce a state representation, followed by a linear weighting to produce predictions of the target.
-We trained the RNN using p-BPTT---specifically with the ADAM optimizer with a batch size of 32---to minimize the mean squared error between the prediction at time $t$ and $y(t+h)$.
-We swept two hyperparameters: the number of hidden units in the GRU $n \in [32, 64, 128]$ and the learning rate $\alpha = 2^{-k}$ with $k \in \{1,\ldots,20\}$.

-The GVFN consists of a single layer of size 128, corresponding to 128 horizon GVFs.
-As described in Section \ref{sec:case_study}, each GVF has a constant continuation $\gamma^{(j)} \in [0.1,0.95]$ and cumulant $C_{t}^{(j)}=\frac{1-\gamma^{(j)}}{y^{\text{max}}_{t}}y(t)$, where $y^{\text{max}}_t$ is an incrementally-computed maximum of the observations $y(t)$ up to time $t$.
-The 128 GVFs are generated to linearly cover the range $[0.1,0.95]$.
+The GVFN consists of a single layer of size 32 and 128 (for MG and MSO respectively), corresponding to horizon GVFs.
+As described in Section \ref{sec:case_study}, each GVF has a constant continuation $\gamma^{(j)} \in [0.2,0.95]$ and cumulant $C_{t}^{(j)}=\frac{1-\gamma^{(j)}}{y^{\text{max}}_{t}}y(t)$, where $y^{\text{max}}_t$ is an incrementally-computed maximum of the observations $y(t)$ up to time $t$.
+The GVFs are generated to linearly cover the range $[0.2,0.95]$.
 This set is chosen as one of the simplest options that can be used without much domain knowledge.
 It is likely not the optimal set of GVFs for the GVFN, but represents a reasonable default choice.
 The GVFN is followed by a fully-connected layer with relu activations to produce a non-linear representation, which is linearly weighted to predict the target.
-Note that the GVFN layer uses a linear activation, with clipping between [-10, 10], to help ensure state features remain bounded; again, this represented a simple rather than optimized choice.
-The GVFN was trained using Recurrent TD with a constant learning rate and a batch size of 32.
-The weights for the fully-connected relu layer and the weights for the linear output are trained using ADAM, to minimize the mean squared error between the prediction at time $t$ and target $y(t+h)$.
-We swept the stepsize hyperparameters: the learning rate for the GVFN $\alpha_{\text{ GVFN}} = N\cdot10^{-k}$ for $N\in\{1,5\}$, $k\in\{3,\ldots,6\}$, and the learning rate for the fully-connected and output layers $\alpha_{\text{pred}} =N\cdot10^{-k}$ for $N\in\{1,5\}$, $k\in\{2,\ldots,5\}$.
+The GVFN layer uses a linear activation, with clipping between [-10, 10], to help ensure state features remain bounded; again, this represented a simple rather than optimized choice.